Overview of GMAT Scoring

 Looking for more details on GMAT Scoring?

-To learn about how the GMAT is scored and all other issues that pertain to GMAT scoring, please have a look at the following topics:
+To learn about how the GMAT is scored and all other issues pertaining to GMAT scoring, take a look at the following topics:

 • GMAT Scoring System

 See this page for a discussion of how GMAT total scores and section scores are calculated.
-Learn how computer-adaptive scoring affects the content of the verbal and quantitative sections of the exam, and how the integrated reasoning and analytical writing sections are assessed.
-Also included is a discussion of how understanding the GMAT scoring system can be used to the test-taker's advantage as well as a summary of how section scores affect applications.
+Learn how computer-adaptive scoring affects how the content of the Verbal, Data Insights, and Quantitative sections of the exam are assessed.
+Also included is a discussion of how understanding the GMAT scoring system can be used to the test-taker's advantage, as well as a summary of how section scores affect applications.

 • GMAT Score Confidentiality